PascalKieslich/mousetrap-os/plugins/mousetrap_form/mousetrap_form.md

 * `xpos_[item_name]` contains the x-coordinates
 * `ypos_[item_name]` contains the y-coordinates

-Note that (as in other OpenSesame items) the stored data will only be written into a log file if a logger item is included after the plug-in.
+Note that (as in other OpenSesame items) the stored data will only be written into a log file if a logger item is included after the item.

 ### Processing and analyzing the data